-We then walked to get a better view of Shark Tunnel.
+Next up, we took a quick walk to get a better view of Shark Tunnel; the place we’d been snorkelling near earlier on.
 Shark Tunnel had more sharks than I was expecting.
 It’s where the baby and juvenile reef sharks grow until they’re big enough to enter the ocean.

-The last stop was “Las Greitas”; a channel carved by lava, much like “Love Channel” but bigger and you’re permitted to swim there.
+The final stop on our Bay Tour was “Las Greitas.
+This is a channel carved by lava, much like “Love Channel” but bigger and you’re permitted to swim there.
 Never missing the opportunity for a swim I jumped in and was pleased to find the water was really quite warm.
 But the problem with tours is you have to stick to a time frame and I didn’t get to enjoy the waters for quite as long as hoped.

 How much does the Bay Tour cost?